The Express Lane to Spam and Centralization: An Empirical Analysis of Arbitrum's Timeboost: General Analysis of Timeboost

-\paraib{Timeboost Activity} Figure~\ref{fig:timeboost-transactions} shows that timeboosted volume is a small, volatile slice of overall Arbitrum activity, consistent with episodic, strategy-driven usage (e.g., \gls{MEV}) rather than broad adoption.
-The daily share of timeboosted transactions remains bounded within a narrow corridor (13--21\%) and exhibits surges without a persistent uptrend.
-Controller behavior mirrors this concentration and selectivity (see Figure~\ref{fig:timeboost-txs-auction-share-comparison}): Selini Capital wins the largest share of auctions (59.92\%), yet submits fewer express-lane transactions than Wintermute (41.99\% vs.\ 57.36\%), so Wintermute ultimately accounts for the higher share of timeboosted transactions.
-Additionally, timeboosted transactions targeted 44 unique addresses (``to'' attribute) in which 39 of them are contracts.
-Two contract addresses alone correspond to over 94\% of all Timeboost transactions, which we find to be attributed to CEX-DEX arbitrage.
-We provide more insights in \ref{sec:top-receipents-appendix}.
+Figure~\ref{fig:timeboost-transactions} shows that timeboosted volume is a small, volatile slice of overall Arbitrum activity, consistent with episodic, strategy-driven usage (e.g., \gls{MEV}) rather than broad adoption.
+The daily share of timeboosted transactions remains bounded within a narrow corridor (0--16.05\%) and exhibits surges without a persistent uptrend.
+Controller behavior mirrors this concentration and selectivity (see Figure~\ref{fig:timeboost-txs-auction-share-comparison}): Selini Capital wins the largest share of auctions (45.7\%), yet submits fewer express lane transactions than Wintermute (23.2\% vs.\ 54.2\%), so Wintermute ultimately accounts for the higher share of timeboosted transactions.
+Additionally, timeboosted transactions targeted 165 unique addresses (``to'' attribute) in which 153 of them are contracts.

+We analyze the contracts most frequently targeted by timeboosted transactions.
+Table~\ref{tab:most-freq-timeboost-receivers} lists the top ten recipients, reporting the number of transactions received, their share of all timeboosted activity, the type of \gls{MEV} they perform, the percentage of reverted executions, and the time window of observed activity.
+The results reveal a strong concentration: \stress{the top three contracts alone account for 88.91\% of all timeboosted transactions, primarily driven by CEX-DEX arbitrage}.
+At the same time, several smaller recipients experience very high revert rates, in some cases exceeding 70--90\%.
+This pattern indicates that while the majority of express lane traffic flows to a small set of destinations, many other contracts suffer from poor execution reliability, amplifying inefficiency and spam.